Publishing to npmPermalink to “Publishing to npm”

 The following are other good practices to follow when publishing reusable Web Components.

-Do not import polyfills into modulesPermalink to “Do not import polyfills into modules”
+Don't import polyfills into modulesPermalink to “Don't import polyfills into modules”

 Packages may need to depend on polyfills for tests and demos, so if they're needed, they should only go in